How can we assess the risk of a clinical trial using AI: Clinical trial risk assessment tool

 We have designed the user interface to be simple for non-technical users and we have also architected the code to be easy for any developer with experience of Python to be able to extend.
 We have put the source code of the tool on Github with an MIT licence meaning that anybody can download the code edited and extend it to meet their needs.
 The tool is currently focused on two pathologies (HIV and tuberculosis), but if you want to use the tool for an oncology trial you can easily adapt it.

-Future work with the tool
+Future work with the clinical trial risk assessment tool

 In the past we have developed a similar tool for Boehringer Ingelheim with the goal of assessing the complexity of a clinical trial protocol.
 The complexity figures can be later fed into a financial model.
 There are many potential uses of this clinical trial protocol risk assessment tool, and it would be useful to extend it to cover more pathologies, locations, and even to estimate complexity, cost, or other parameters other than risk.
 If you have a preferred direction you’d like the tool to take, please don’t hesitate to contact us.
 If you are a developer, you are also welcome to make a branch on Github and create a pull request if you have a feature to add.